-Numerical taxonomy is a system of grouping of species by numerical methods based in their character states.
+Numerical taxonomy is a system of grouping of species by numerical methods based on their character states.
 It was first initiated by Peter H.A.Sneath et al.

-Before going further I would like to clear the difference between two common terms,namely, “Classification” & “Identification”.
-When the organisms are classified on the basis of like properties,then it is called Classification, and after the classification, when the additional unidentified objects are allocated, then it is known as Identification.
-The purpose of taxonomy is to group the objects to be classified in to natural taxa.
-Conventional taxonomists equates the taxonomic relationships with the evolutionary relationships, but the numerical taxonomists defined them as three kinds:
+Before going further I would like to clear the difference between two common terms, namely, “Classification” & “Identification”.
+When the organisms are classified on the basis of like properties, then it is called Classification, and after the classification, when the additional unidentified objects are allocated, then it is known as Identification.
+The purpose of taxonomy is to group the objects to be classified into natural taxa.
+Conventional taxonomists equate the taxonomic relationships with evolutionary relationships, but the numerical taxonomists defined them as three kinds:

-How does the classification done by Numerical Taxonomy?
+How is the classification do by Numerical Taxonomy?